solaeus/dust/README.md

 # Dust

-Dust is a data-oriented programming language and interactive shell.
+Dust is a programming language and interactive shell.
 Dust can be used as a replacement for a traditional command line shell, as a scripting language and as a data format.
 Dust is fast, efficient and easy to learn.

 A basic dust program: